maheshrajpurohit18/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1.
+Start program

-1. Import pandas and matplotlib.pyplot
+Step 2.
+Import pandas and matplotlib.pyplot

-2. Read the dataset and transform it
+Step 3.
+Read the dataset and transform it

-3. Import KMeans and fit the data in the model
+Step 4.
+Import KMeans and fit the data in the model

-4. Plot the Cluster graph
+Step 5.
+Plot the Cluster graph

+Step 6.
+Stop program

 ## Program:
 ```